Sergimech/webcam_circles/README.md

 ###Find circles in the image ###

 Webcam_circles allows you to set certain parameters in detecting circles.
 For example: MIN_CIRCLE DIST, we can modify the minimum distance to find a circle, so we can use this parameter to filter the number of circles to find.
 Const int MAX_RADIUS or const int MIN_RADIUS or the can be used to filter or limit the size of the circle we want to find considering des focal length of the camera.
+Other parameters are used to filter how to find a circle, how many points you need to generate it, etc.

 The Hough transform